-Greenpeace European Unit is part of the international Greenpeace network, active in over 40 countries worldwide and with three million supporters.
+Greenpeace European Unit is part of the international Greenpeace network, active in over 55 countries worldwide and with more than three million supporters.
 Based in Brussels, we monitor and analyse the work of the EU institutions, expose deficient EU policies and laws, and challenge EU decision-makers to implement progressive solutions.
 We value our independence and do not accept donations from governments, the EU, businesses or political parties.

 General enquiries: +32 (0)2 274 1900